marektichy/id3-concept/README.md

 ## The story
 **Alice** and **Bob** have been happily exchanging [asymmetrically encrypted](https://en.wikipedia.org/wiki/Public-key_cryptography) messages, and while enjoying a *pretty good privacy*, [the only force](https://en.wikipedia.org/wiki/Love) in the universe which makes **one out of two** has taken over.
 Alice got pregnant.
-They gave birth to a wonderful baby who they named **Cecilia**.
+They gave birth to a wonderful baby who they named [Cecilia](https://archive.org/download/turbanek/turbanek.jpg).
 They were overwhelmed with joy and love and it was absolutely no trouble for **both** of them to certify:

 1. **What** her name is
 2. **When** was she born